Pica (disorder)

-Pica (/ˈpaɪkə/ PY-kuh) is the psychologically compulsive craving or consumption of objects that are not normally intended to be consumed.
+Pica (/ˈpaɪkə/ PY-kə) is the psychologically compulsive craving or consumption of objects that are not normally intended to be consumed.
 It is classified as an eating disorder but can also be the result of an existing mental disorder.
 The ingested or craved substance may be biological, natural, or manmade.
-The term was drawn directly from the medieval Latin word for magpie, a bird subject to much folklore regarding its opportunistic feeding behaviors.
+The term was drawn directly from the Latin word for the Eurasian magpie, a bird subject to much folklore regarding its opportunistic feeding behaviors.

-According to the Diagnostic and Statistical Manual of Mental Disorders, 5th Edition (DSM-5), pica as a standalone eating disorder must persist for more than one month at an age when eating such objects is considered developmentally inappropriate, not part of culturally sanctioned practice, and sufficiently severe to warrant clinical attention.
+According to the Diagnostic and Statistical Manual of Mental Disorders, 5th edition (DSM-5), pica as a standalone eating disorder must persist for more than one month at an age when eating such objects is considered developmentally inappropriate, not part of culturally sanctioned practice, and sufficiently severe to warrant clinical attention.
 Pica may lead to intoxication in children, which can result in an impairment of both physical and mental development.
-In addition, it can cause surgical emergencies to address intestinal obstructions, as well as more subtle symptoms such as nutritional deficiencies, particularly iron deficiency, as well as parasitosis.
+In addition, it can cause surgical emergencies due to intestinal obstructions, as well as more subtle symptoms such as nutritional deficiencies, particularly iron deficiency, as well as parasitosis.
 Pica has been linked to other mental disorders.
 Stressors such as psychological trauma, maternal deprivation, family issues, parental neglect, pregnancy, and a disorganized family structure are risk factors for pica.

-Pica is most commonly seen in pregnant women, small children, and people who may have developmental disabilities such as autism.
+Pica is most commonly seen in pregnant women, small children, and people who may have developmental disorders such as autism.
 Children eating painted plaster containing lead may develop brain damage from lead poisoning.
 A similar risk exists from eating soil near roads that existed before the phase-out of tetraethyllead or that were sprayed with oil (to settle dust) contaminated by toxic PCBs or dioxin.
 In addition to poisoning, a much greater risk exists of gastrointestinal obstruction or tearing in the stomach.
 Another risk of eating soil is the ingestion of animal feces and accompanying parasites.
 Cases of severe bacterial infections occurrence (leptospirosis) in patients diagnosed with pica have also been reported.
 Pica can also be found in animals such as dogs and cats.